isomerpages/moe-canberrapri/_canberra-experience-plus/Science.md

 The Science Department programme aims to ignite the joy of learning through our Canberra Experience Plus with 3 Ins: Inspire, Inquire & Innovate.
 Inquiry-based learning is our key programme designed to expose pupils to real-world happenings, deepen their understanding through using the 6-step Scientific Method in solving Science problems and develop their scientific reasoning skills.
 Anchoring on core values at the heart of learning and the 3Ts -Trusting to Learn, Trusting My Learning and Trusting My Talent, each programme seeks to stimulate pupils’ curiosity and encourage them to embark on a journey of inquiry to discover new knowledge and make meaning in relation to their daily lives.

-Click here to find out more on Science Programmes @ CPS

 **Department Key Programmes:**
 * Inquiry-Based Learning
 * Curriculum Integration – Sustainable Food for The Future